Defect-induced spin textures in magnetic solids: Coplanar spin textures

 Next we consider the $J_1$--$J_2$ Heisenberg antiferromagnet on a kagome lattice fixing $J_2/J_1 = \pm 0.1$ to stabilize either the $q=0$ or the $\sqrt{3}\times\sqrt{3}$ structures, respectively.
 A vacancy in the $\sqrt{3}\times\sqrt{3}$ state produces the deformation field with the dipole symmetry.
 Numerical results in Fig.~\ref{fig:asymptotic}(b) illustrate the corresponding $1/r$ decay for spin deviations along the $[01]$ chain, which goes through the vacancy site, and along the horizontal $[10]$ chain, which passes through the base of the triangular plaquette containing the vacancy, see Fig.~\ref{fig:Multipoles}(d).
 For both chain directions the power law exponent is the same $n=1$.

-Similar results for the $q=0$ state show a faster power-law decay of spin deviations with distinct exponents $n=2$ and 3 for the two chosen lines.
+Similar results for the $q=0$ state show a faster power-law decay of spin deviations with distinct exponents $n=2$ and 3 for the two chosen lines (chains).
 The $n=2$ exponent for the [01] chain fully agrees with the quadrupole deformation field (\ref{Qab}).
-On the other hand, the horizontal [10] line corresponds to a nodal direction of the quadrupole moment.
+On the other hand, the horizontal [10] chain corresponds to a nodal direction of the quadrupole moment.
 Hence, as was argued in Sec.~IIA, the spin canting angle along this line is determined at large distances by the subleading octupole term.
 The different vacancy response of the two coplanar 120$^\circ$ states of the kagome antiferromagnet may lead to their strikingly different stability under the doping.
-This interesting question deserves further investigation.
+Differences in the behavior of the two coplanar states of the $J_1$--$J_2$ KAF at finite impurity concentrations deserve further investigation.

-The bottom panel in Fig.~\ref{fig:asymptotic}(c) shows numerical results for a few three-dimensional spin models.
-The first example is the layered TAF with an interlayer coupling taken as $J_c=J$ for an illustration.
-The pattern of local spin distortions remain the same as in 2D, Fig.~\ref{fig:Multipoles}(a), irrespective of the sign of interplane coupling.
-Hence, spin distortions obey Eq.~(\ref{Tabc}) at large-distances with the $n=4$ power-law exponent.
-Presented numerical results correspond to a spin chain along the [100] direction.
-These are full agreement with the analytic asymptote.
+The bottom panel in Fig.~\ref{fig:asymptotic}(c) shows numerical results for a selected three-dimensional spin models.
+The first example is the layered TAF with an interlayer coupling chosen as $J_c=J$ for an illustration.
+A pattern of transverse fields around a vacancy remains the same as in 2D, Fig.~\ref{fig:Multipoles}(a), irrespective of the sign of interplane coupling.
+Hence, an asymptotic form of the strain field is still given by the octupolar field Eq.~(\ref{Tabc}) with the $n=4$ exponent.
+Numerical results for the tilting angles are taken to a spin chain along the [100] direction.
+They are in full agreement with the analytic asymptote.

-The second 3D model is a pyrochlore antiferromagnet with magnetic moments restricted to the local $XY$ planes that are orthogonal the trigonal axis at each site.
+The second 3D model is a pyrochlore antiferromagnet with magnetic moments restricted to the $XY$ planes, which are orthogonal to the local trigonal axes.
 This model has been widely investigated in relation to Er$_2$Ti$_4$O$_7$ and other rare-earth pyrochlores.
-We are refer the interested reader to \cite{Maryasin14,Zhitomirsky12} for further detailed discussion and notations of this interesting model.
+We refer the interested reader to \cite{Maryasin14,Zhitomirsky12} for further discussion and notations of this interesting model.
 Depending on the ratio of two microscopic coupling constants, $J_\perp$ and $J_\perp^a$, the quantum fluctuations choose either the noncoplanar state $\psi_2$ ($J_\perp^a/J_\perp<4$) or the coplanar structure $\psi_3$ as the ground state ( $J_\perp^a/J_\perp>4$) \cite{Zhitomirsky12}, whereas the structural disorder in the form vacancies or bond defects has an opposite effect \cite{Maryasin14}.